-Flavio is a climate scientist and Assistant Professor of Atmospheric Sciences at Cornell University and also affiliated with the National Center for Atmospheric Research in Colorado.
+Flavio is a climate scientist and Assistant Professor of Atmospheric Sciences at Cornell University and also affiliated with the non-profit Polar Bears International and the National Center for Atmospheric Research in Colorado.
 His interests range from seasonal to centennial climate variability, how it imprints on regional weather and climate, and how it influences our ability to detect and attribute changes in climate.
 He focuses on hydroclimate dynamics and large-scale atmospheric circulation.

 yk545 at cornell.edu

 Yan-Ning is a PhD student in Atmospheric Science, having recently completed a Bsc in Atmospheric Science from National Taiwan University.
 Her research interests encompass hydrologic responses to climate variability and change, as well as land-atmosphere interactions.

 rot4 at cornell.edu

 Richard is a PhD student in Atmospheric Science, having recently completed his BS and MS in Physics from the University of Wisconsin-Madison.
 He has a broad set of research interests that generally focus on understanding mechanisms of climate variability and climate change, land-atmosphere interactions, and global and regional impacts of climate change.

 HaoYu is an undergraduate student in Atmospheric Science and is working with Prof. Art DeGaetano and Flavio on using pattern recognition methods to identify atmospheric predictors of ice storms over the US in observations and climate model simulations.

 Former group members